 This award recognizes members who demonstrate characteristics of future leaders.
 Every TSTA Region shall recognize all of the nominees for this award and select one nominee as the Regional winner to be recognized at the TSTA House of Delegates.
 Each region is responsible for region nomination forms and the region selection process.
 Information regarding the Regional winner shall be submitted to TSTA, along with supporting documentation for the nominee, to TSTA, 8716 N Mopac Expy, Austin, Texas 78759 no later than 5 p.m. on the second Monday in February.
 For more details, call 877-ASK-TSTA, ext.
 1338 or email firstname.lastname@example.org.

-Click here for a Leaders for Tomorrow sample nomination form writable PDF which can be customized for each region.
+Click here for a Leaders for Tomorrow sample nomination form writable PDF which can be customized for each region or follow this link to fill out and submit your Leaders for Tomorrow nomination: https://tsta.wufoo.com/forms/leaders-for-tomorrow-award/.

 Each year one Education Support Professional (ESP) receives the Ronnie Ray ESP of the Year Award in recognition of their outstanding contribution to their schools, communities, and profession.
 The ESP of the Year serves as an ambassador for Education Support Professionals around the state, promoting the value of ESP members.
 Nominations are accepted and encouraged from each local affiliate and each region is required to select one nominee to submit to the state ESP Committee.
 As of January 15, nominees must be a TSTA Educational Support Professional member (for three years) whose activities reflect contributions to public education and show outstanding accomplishments.
-The region’s nominee should follow the ESP Award Guidelines.
-Please return the required ESP Award Data Sheet and nomination information to your region president.
-Please contact the Center for Executive and Governance at CrystalC@tsta.org for questions re: guidelines and forms.
+The region’s nominee should follow the ESP Award Guidelines detailed in the award packet and return the packet to their region president.
+Please contact the Center for Executive and Governance at email@example.com for questions regarding guidelines and forms. .
+You can also follow this link and submit your Ronnie Ray ESP Award here: https://tsta.wufoo.com/forms/ronnie-ray-esp-advocate-of-the-year-award/.

 Social Justice Patriot Award (Deadline: second Monday in February)